 Comparative examination of a range of issues where law impinges on indigenous peoples.

-The purpose for this paper is to explore how the legal systems in Australia, Canada
+The purpose for this paper is to explore how the legal systems in Aotearoa New

 All areas of law impact on Indigenous Peoples, and in many instances it does so in an unique manner.
 For this reason, students are offered the opportunity to choose any aspect of law that interests them (be it, family, criminal justice, medical, intellectual property, environmental, tax, fisheries, etc.) and to explore the implications of this specific law for Indigenous Peoples in two countries.